-If you plan to have multiple server taking care of different roles in your cluster like we have in this big production setup you need to modify only a few settings.
+If you plan to have multiple servers assuming different roles in your cluster like we have in this big production setup you need to modify only a few settings.
 This is covered in our Multi-node Setup guide.
-The default file location guide will give you the file you need to modify in your setup.
+The default file location guide lists the locations of the files you need to modify.